Gendering Travel: Women Travellers Of Europe And Asia | Feminism In India

 Posted by Satya Sharma

 Travelling as an activity has been seen as overtly masculine.
 This was not something which the women were traditionally supposed to do.
-Susan Bassnett says that the male narratives show women as the objects of desire or destination points rather than active co-travellers.
+Comparative literature scholar Susan Bassnett says that the male narratives show women as the objects of desire or destination points rather than active co-travellers.
 But in this article, we shall see how women still travelled in both Indian and European contexts.

 If we talk about the European scenarios, women travellers are categorised as doubly different: they differ from other more orthodox, socially-conformist women.
 And also, from the male travellers who travelled to discover more about their own masculinity.
 The underlying impression gained from the travelogues of these women is that the women travellers were somehow in ﬂight and were seeking an escape from the constraints of their family and society, which was orthodox and restraining.